disdi/attila-demo/content/milestone-2-complete.rst

 :disqus_identifier: /2023/06/milestone-two-complete.html

-This is to update on completion of Milestone 2 of the project which involved communication on the CAn bus with real CAN devices.
+This is to update on completion of Milestone 2 of the project which involved communication on the CAN network with real CAN devices.

 The major work done in this Milestone involved :